satishreddykarri/Movie_Recommendation_System/README.md

 The project includes data preprocessing, feature engineering, model training, and evaluation steps to ensure optimal recommendations.

+## Techniques Used
+### TF-IDF Vectorizer
+The **Term Frequency-Inverse Document Frequency (TF-IDF) Vectorizer** is used to convert textual data (such as movie descriptions or genres) into numerical representations.
+TF-IDF assigns weights to words based on their importance within a document relative to a collection of documents.
+This helps in identifying key terms that differentiate movies from each other, improving the accuracy of content-based recommendations.

+### Cosine Similarity
+**Cosine Similarity** measures the similarity between two vectors by calculating the cosine of the angle between them.
+In this project, cosine similarity is used to compare the TF-IDF vectors of different movies.
+A higher cosine similarity score between two movies indicates that they share more common features, making them good recommendations for users.

 ## Features
 - Content-based filtering
 - Collaborative filtering